Our Goodnotes vs. Notability article was most recently updated in May 2024.

 So how do they compare to one another, and which one is right for you?
 We originally reviewed both apps in 2019, and we’ve kept an eye on them every year since.

-With so many new features released recently, we’ve taken a fresh look at each app to help you figure out which app can deliver the best notetaking experience in 2023.
+With so many new features released recently, we’ve taken a fresh look at each app to help you figure out which one can deliver the best notetaking experience in 2024.

 Ready?
 Let's go.